Capturing Eugene: A Photographer's Guide to Oregon's Most Picturesque Spots

 Comments are moderated and will appear after approval.

-Those Spencer Butte sunrise shots are STUNNING!
-Definitely adding this to my photography bucket list.
-What time did you have to hike up to catch that perfect dawn light?
+The colors in that Spencer Butte sunrise shot are unreal! 😍 How early did you have to wake up to catch that light?

 Gabriella Perkins